 - Both partners recognize and value the importance of the emotional bond they share.

 - They maintain a solid sense of themselves within the relationship process.

-- An interdependent person sees the value of openness and is able to turn to their partner in meaningful ways to create closeness between them.
+- An interdependent person sees the value of openness and can turn to their partner in meaningful ways to create closeness between them.

 - They also value a sense of self.
 This allows them and their partner to be themselves without compromising who they are or their personal values.

-- Tends to rely on others for their sense of who they are and well-being.
+- A codependent person tends to rely on others for their sense of who they are and well-being.

 Traits of a codependent relationship include:

 - Blaming each other